First Philadelphia Charter School: What to Know Before Applying in 2024

 Teachers at First Philadelphia Preparatory Charter School

-Within First Philadelphia Preparatory Charter School, 97.2% of teachers licensed, and 82.1% have three or more years of experience.
+Within First Philadelphia Preparatory Charter School, 97.2% of teachers are licensed, and 82.1% have three or more years of experience.

 The student-to-teacher ratio is higher than the state average, at 20:1.
 The district has six full-time counselors on staff.